WiresmithTech/ni-fpga-interface/README.md

 ### Cross Compilation

 Cross-compilation should be a first-class consideration to ensure this is easy to use against a compactRIO target.

+I have tested the examples build against x64 and armv7 LinuxRT targets.

 ## Planned Approach